Lincoln MKZ: Second generation (2013)

-Ford redesigned the Lincoln MKZ for the 2013 model year, sharing the company's CD4 platform with Fusion and Mondeo.
-The concept model debuted at the 2012 North American International Auto Show.
-The production version of the second-generation MKZ was unveiled at the 2012 New York Auto Show.
-It followed the general concept idea released in the model displayed at the 2012 Detroit Auto Show.
+Ford redesigned the Lincoln MKZ for the 2013 model year, presenting its concept model at the 2012 North American International Auto Show and presenting the production version at the 2012 New York Auto Show.
+The second generation followed the general concept idea released in the model displayed at the 2012 Detroit Auto Show, sharing the company's CD4 platform with Fusion and Mondeo. and offering three powertrain options: a 240-horsepower EcoBoost 2-liter four-cylinder (FWD or AWD); a 300-horsepower 3.7-liter V6 (FWD or AWD); and a hybrid system combining the 2-liter power plant with an electric motor.

-The MKZ was originally set to be released in November 2012, but this was set back to January after Fusion production was delayed, which is produced at the same plant.
-Its release date was again pushed back after Ford looked to iron out any possible quality issues.
-Some MKZs were even shipped from the Mexican facility to Ford's Flat Rock plant to be reassured and inspected that they were ready to be sent to dealerships.
-This was an unprecedented move for such a big product launch, but Ford felt it would be profitable in the long run.
-Cars finally started to reach dealerships in sufficient quantities by mid-March 2013.
+The MKZ was originally to be released in November 2012, but was subsequently delayed to January along with Fusion production.
+Release was again held to resolve quality issues, with early production models shipped from the Hermosillo facility to Ford's Flat Rock plant for inspection before shipment to dealerships, an unprecedented move for such an extensive product, insure a better market reception and long term profitability.
+Production reached dealerships in sufficient quantities by mid-March 2013.

-Ford offered the 2013 MKZ with three powertrains: a 240-horsepower EcoBoost 2-liter four-cylinder (FWD or AWD), a 300-horsepower 3.7-liter V6 (FWD or AWD), and a hybrid system based on the 2-liter power plant.
-The hybrid, like the previous-generation MKZ Hybrid, was available for the same price as the non-hybrid model.

-Given the model's significant redesign for 2013, changes to the 2014 MKZ were primarily limited to color choices.
+Subsequent changes for 2014 were primarily limited to color choices.
 For 2015, automatic headlights, rear parking sensors and rear view camera became standard.
-The Black Label trim package was introduced featuring premium interior trim materials including Alcantara on the headliner, visors, and upper trim, luxurious floormats, premium leather seating surfaces with embossed Lincoln logos on the headrests, and featured a leather wrapped instrument panel.
+The Black Label trim package was introduced featuring premium interior trim materials including Alcantara on the headliner, visors, and upper trim, luxurious floormats, premium leather seating surfaces with embossed Lincoln logos on the headrests, and featured a leather-wrapped instrument panel.
 The leather wrapped IP required extensive testing and development to achieve a "discreet" airbag, one without a visible seam, a first for a Ford Motor Company product.
 Additionally in 2015, the Lincoln MKZ was exported to China to increase overall sales.